HarringayMakerSpace/sonoff-adhoc/README.md

 # sonoff-adhoc
-Control a Sonoff switch with Wifi probe requests
+Control a Sonoff switch without a needing central Wifi access point

 ### (17th Nov update: see the advance config note at the bottom)